Canon 70D vs Panasonic ZS200

 It is notable that the 70D has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 70D and ZS200 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what is the bottom line?
 Is the Canon 70D better than the Panasonic ZS200 or vice versa?
 The listing below highlights the relative strengths of the two models.